 After you send your consent campaign, use your Marketing Permissions segments to communicate only with contacts who have expressly opted-in to your marketing.
 You may find it helpful to bulk unsubscribe all contacts who have not opted to receive any marketing from you.

-We are not aware of anything that specifically prohibits you from sending a reconfirmation email after May 25th.
+We are not aware of anything that specifically prohibits you from sending a reconfirmation email.
 Some EU authorities recommend that businesses periodically refresh consent, suggesting that reconfirmations can still be sent.

 The important thing is that you need to ensure that you have a legal basis – such as consent or a legitimate interest – to send an email to a contact.

-When a new contact signs up for your GDPR-enabled list through a hosted, pop-up, or landing page signup form, we'll record the field information in a plain-text version of your form.
+When a new contact signs up to your marketing through a hosted, pop-up, or landing page signup form for your GDPR-enabled audience, we'll record the field information in a plain-text version of your form.
 This captures the GDPR fields your contact saw when they subscribed, so you can show that you accurately described your marketing activities.
 You can view this information at any time on the contact's profile page.

 You can edit the opt-in preferences for your contact here, but we don't recommend it.
 If you choose to edit your contact's preferences, make sure you have their express and verifiable consent.

 Have a question?